In need of a hearing test? Visit us for accurate and reliable results

 Hearing loss is something that can affect anyone during any stage of life.
 If a hearing loss is suspected, the only way to effectively diagnose it is through a clinical hearing test.
 Taking this first small but important step will allow your audiologist to not only determine whether you have a hearing loss, but also to determine its severity.
 We conduct hearing tests at our practices across the Cape.

-As your audiologists, we are approachable to help you through the process of having a hearing test and understanding the outcome.
-Our hearing tests are conducted at our practices in a soundproof booth; and in certain cases in mobile circumstances with specialised equipment designed for that purpose.
-In other words, we ALWAYS perform hearing tests in calibrated sound conditions.
+As your audiologists, we are approachable to help you through the process of having a test conducted and understanding the outcome.
+Our tests are conducted at our practices in a soundproof booth; and in certain cases in mobile circumstances with specialised equipment designed for that purpose.
+In other words, we ALWAYS perform tests in calibrated sound conditions.
 Our equipment is calibrated annually to industry standards, so that we can ensure accurate and trusted results.

 What happens during a hearing test?

 We spend up to 2 hours with a new patient for an in-depth hearing test, lifestyle assessment and feedback session.
 Here is what you can expect: